 - Embrace individual or unique employee needs and workstyles

 - Provide employees with the equipment and technology they need to do their best work wherever they are

 Thanks to hybrid workplace technology like Zoom, Slack, and other workplace tools, asynchronous work can be more productive than synchronous work.

 Leverage IFM and IWMS software

 Facility management software like integrated workplace management systems (IWMS) and integrated facilities management (IFM) software can help facility managers (FMs) streamline office operations.

 IFM software helps FMs understand what’s happening across properties and building floors.
 It has a focus on streamlining tasks and operations across the board.
 IWMS software connects stand-alone resources together to make one fully integrated workplace system.

 Part of this software may include tools like desk and room booking software.
 These tools can further position employees to work when and where they’re most productive.

-For example, employees can book a shared meeting space or an independent desk for quiet deep work from home before arriving at the office.
+For example, employees can book a shared meeting space, conference room, or an independent desk for quiet deep work from home before arriving at the office.
 Or, they can use a tool like Visual Directory® to find, book, and connect to what they’re looking for.
 All of this can be available from their mobile device or through integrations like Slack.